americaninn/thatformworks/README.md

 Create a pull request and add your mail function/route to app.py and I will merge it!

-Form actions will be https://thatformworks.pythonanywhere.com/mailNAMEHERE
+Form actions will be https://thatformworks.pythonanywhere.com/mailNAMEHERE.
+Be sure to add method="POST" in your form too!

 Example function/route:
 ```